 For the vast majority of pupils, suspensions and permanent exclusions may not be necessary, as other strategies can manage behaviour.
-However, if approaches towards behaviour management have been exhausted, then suspensions and permanent exclusions will sometimes be necessary as a last resort.
-This is to ensure that other pupils and teaching staff are protected from disruption and can learn in safe, calm, and supportive environments.
+If these approaches towards behaviour management have been exhausted, then suspensions and permanent exclusions will sometimes be necessary as a last resort.
+This is to ensure that other pupils and teaching staff are protected from disruption and can work in safety and are respected.

 [Suspension and Permanent Exclusion.
-Guidance for schools, academies, and PRUs, September 2022]
+Guidance for schools, academies, and PRUs, August 2024]